FastAnt/CarND-Advanced-Lane-Lines/writeup_template.md

 ###### 4 .
 Logic for detect initial bucket of points
-Slice window approach  ![alt text][windows_aproach.png]
+Slice window approach  ![alt text][windows_aproach.png] First of all we need to detrminate start positions of two windows( for left and right lanes).
+For this we will use histogram of bottom part binary croped image, that we get on previos steps.

+histogram = np.sum(binary_warped[binary_warped.shape[0]//2:,:], axis=0)

+After that we dfine some hyper-params as windows count, margin ect.
+And for each next window starting from first we will calculate new start position, and take points from this window to our np array.
+And at the end, we will build polinomial from this points.

         Code you can find in functions :

         def find_lane_pixels(binary_warped)